Cloris-la/challenge-regression/README copy.md

 Visuals

-The model predictions were also ploted to have a visual control on the pattern.
+The model predictions were also plotted to have visual control over the patterns.
-The Matplotlib is used to show the patters on the test and the predict values.
-Here is how the plot code produced.
+The Matplotlib is used to visualize the patterns on the test and the predicted values.
+Here is how the plot code is produced.
 ---------------------------------------------
         plt.figure(figsize=(8, 8))
         plt.scatter(y_test, y_pred, alpha=0.5, color='blue', label='Predicted vs Actual')